quii/learn-go-with-tests/databases.md

 Inside bookshelf, the `migrate` function will have to be exported (change to `Migrate`).

-Inside bookshelf, an utility package called `testutils`, that will hold all the testing utilities (duh!) we have created so far: assertions and helpers.
+Inside bookshelf, an utility package called `testutils`, that will hold all the testing utilities (duh!) we have created so far: put assertions into a file called `assertions.go`, `CreateTempDir` inside `helpers.go` and `SpyStore` and its related functions and methods inside `store.go`.

 Inside `migrate_test.go`, all occurrences of `migrate` will need to be changed to `bookshelf.Migrate`.
 You will need to import the `bookshelf/testutils` package and prepend all `assertions` and occurrences of `CreateTempDir` and `NewSpyStore` with `testutils.*`.